 - Too Hot for TV: One of the earliest examples.

 - Unbuilt Trope: By the time the term "Reality TV" was invented and became a popular genre, this show was already considered a long-runner.
+Also, it's fairly unusual compared to most modern Reality TV, which involves a fair amount of scripting and behind the scenes organization, as COPS is still completely true-to-life with no scripting, just cameramen filming real police doing their real jobs.

 - Visible Boom Mic: One of the rare shows where this is more or less acceptable, considering that the camera and sound guys have to run after criminals as quickly as the cops do.
 Even still, they do their best to pull their booms out of the shot once it's all calmed down.